Why, oh why with all the information available to companies, is asking for reviews still seen as a sketchy strategy? Part blog, part rant.

 As the maxim goes: If you don’t ask, you don’t get.
 Although that’s not entirely true, and you will get organic reviews flooding in, why can’t you get more from people who may have simply forgotten, didn’t have a chance at the time, or are normally a bit shy in offering their opinion?

 Asking is free, and the worst position you’ll be in is the same one you started if you don’t get responses.
 And that’s fine!
 If you’re worried about asking and receiving negative feedback, don’t fret.
-Not only do those who are asked generally leave more positive reviews (more about this later in the blog), but negative reviews can be your friend because they are authentic and give you a chance to right those wrongs, and improve your business.
+Not only do those who are asked generally leave more positive reviews (more about this in a bit), but negative reviews can be your friend because they are authentic and give you a chance to right those wrongs, and improve your business.

 In most instances, when are you likely to leave a review off your own back?
 I for one know that the majority of the time I’ve been compelled to jump on my keyboard is when I’ve been hard done by.
 Im annoyed and I want the company or service to know I’m not happy.